cnescatlab/docker-cat/tests/README.md

 ## List of scripted integration tests

 1. Up
-    * function: tests_up
+   - function: tests_up
-    * purpose: test if the SonarQube server is UP
+   - purpose: test if the SonarQube server is UP
 1. Plugin check
-    * function: tests_check_plugins
+   - function: tests_check_plugins
-    * purpose: check that the plugins listed in the README are installed on the server with the right version
+   - purpose: check that the plugins listed in the README are installed on the server with the right version
 1. Quality Gate check
-    * function: tests_check_qg
+   - function: tests_check_qg
-    * purpose: check that the CNES Quality Gate is available on the server and is set as default
+   - purpose: check that the CNES Quality Gate is available on the server and is set as default
 1. Quality Profiles check
-    * function: tests_check_qp
+   - function: tests_check_qp
-    * purpose: check that all CNES Quality Profiles are available on the server
+   - purpose: check that all CNES Quality Profiles are available on the server
 1. Java
-    * function: test_language_java
+   - function: test_language_java
-    * purpose: Check that the Java language is supported and that the right plugins are executed.
+   - purpose: Check that the Java language is supported and that the right plugins are executed.
 1. Shell
-    * function: test_language_shell
+   - function: test_language_shell
-    * purpose: Check that the Shell language is supported and that the right plugins are executed.
+   - purpose: Check that the Shell language is supported and that the right plugins are executed.
 1. ShellCheck
-    * function: test_tool_shellcheck
+   - function: test_tool_shellcheck
-    * purpose: Check that ShellCheck can be launched from within the container to analyze scripts in the project.
+   - purpose: Check that ShellCheck can be launched from within the container to analyze scripts in the project.
 1. Fortran
-    * functions: test_language_fortran_77 and test_language_fortran_90
+   - functions: test_language_fortran_77 and test_language_fortran_90
-    * purpose: Check that the Fortran 77 and 90 languages are supported and that the right plugins are executed.
+   - purpose: Check that the Fortran 77 and 90 languages are supported and that the right plugins are executed.
 1. Python
-    * function: test_language_python
+   - function: test_language_python
-    * purpose: Check that the Python language is supported and that CNES Quality Profiles are usable.
+   - purpose: Check that the Python language is supported and that CNES Quality Profiles are usable.
 1. Pylint
-    * function: test_tool_pylint
+   - function: test_tool_pylint
-    * purpose: Check that Pylint can be launched from within the container to analyze Python projects.
+   - purpose: Check that Pylint can be launched from within the container to analyze Python projects.
 1. Import pylint results in SonarQube
-    * function: test_import_pylint_results
+   - function: test_import_pylint_results
-    * purpose: Check that issues revealed by a pylint analysis can be imported in SonarQube.
+   - purpose: Check that issues revealed by a pylint analysis can be imported in SonarQube.
 1. C/C++
-    * function: test_language_c_cpp
+   - function: test_language_c_cpp
-    * purpose: Check that the C and C++ languages are supported and that CNES Quality Profiles are usable.
+   - purpose: Check that the C and C++ languages are supported and that CNES Quality Profiles are usable.
 1. CppCheck
-    * function: test_tool_cppcheck
+   - function: test_tool_cppcheck
-    * purpose: Check that cppcheck can be launched from within the container to analyze C/C++ projects.
+   - purpose: Check that cppcheck can be launched from within the container to analyze C/C++ projects.
 1. Import CppCheck results
-    * function: test_import_cppcheck_results
+   - function: test_import_cppcheck_results
-    * purpose: Check that issues revealed by a cppcheck analysis can be imported in SonarQube.
+   - purpose: Check that issues revealed by a cppcheck analysis can be imported in SonarQube.
-1. Vera++
-    * function: test_tool_vera
-    * purpose: Check that vera++ can be launched from within the container to analyze C/C++ projects.
-1. Import Vera++ results
-    * function: test_import_vera_results
-    * purpose: Check that issues revealed by vera++ and activated in the Quality Profile can be imported in SonarQube.
-1. RATS
-    * function: test_tool_rats
-    * purpose: Check that RATS can be launched from within the container to analyze C/C++ projects.
-1. Import RATS results
-    * function: test_import_rats_results
-    * purpose: Check that issues revealed by RATS and activated in the Quality Profile can be imported in SonarQube.
-1. Frama-C
-    * function: test_tool_framac
-    * purpose: Check that Frama-C can be launched from within the container to analyze C/C++ projects.
-1. Import Frama-C results
-    * function: test_import_framac_results
-    * purpose: Check that issues revealed by Frama-C and activated in the Quality Profile can be imported in SonarQube.

 ## How to run all the tests